Please join us for our Shabbat services every week.

-We’d love to have you join us at any of our services.
-You will be noticed and introduced around as soon as you walk in.
-Or, if you’d like more information ahead of a visit, please contact Rabbi Setel (firstname.lastname@example.org) or our Temple Emanu-El Membership Chair, Martin Nemeroff (email@example.com).
+We’d love to have you join us at any of our services – just check the listing below for times.
+Or, if you’d like more information ahead of a visit, please contact Rabbi Setel (firstname.lastname@example.org) or our Temple Emanu-El Membership Chair, Marty Nemeroff (email@example.com).

 We look forward to meeting you!

 Upcoming Shabbat Services

 Join with our Temple community for familiar prayers and songs to celebrate the Sabbath.

 To join our Shabbat Service on April 3 via zoom, click here: